-The group undertakes tax planning in order to ensure that tax costs are minimised within the boundaries of the relevant tax law.
+The Group undertakes tax planning in order to ensure that tax costs are minimised within the boundaries of the relevant tax law.
 This includes but is not limited to:

-- Considering the most appropriate way to structure the business in each country we operate in - Ensuring transfer pricing policies are in line with the commercial reality of the transactions and reflect OECD guidance - Ensuring the group structure does not give rise to any avoidable tax charges - Ensuring, as far as possible, that financing of the group matches the countries where the most significant profits are generated. - Ensuring any planning is in line with the commercial postion of the business and is not based on artificial or contrived structures to achieve a beneficial tax outcome.
+- Considering the most appropriate way to structure the business in each country we operate in - Ensuring transfer pricing policies are in line with the commercial reality of the transactions and reflect OECD guidance - Ensuring the group structure does not give rise to any avoidable tax charges - Ensuring, as far as possible, that financing of the Group matches the countries where the most significant profits are generated. - Ensuring that transactions are structured to give a tax result which is not inconsistent with the economic consequences (unless specific legislation anticipates that result), nor contrary to the intentions of the legislation.